bndr/imgur-php-wrapper/README.md

 Imgur API PHP Wrapper 0.1
 =========================
-Easy to user php wrapper for imgur API.
-You can see example usage in examples.php
+Easy to use php wrapper for imgur API.
+You can see example usages in examples.php

+Feel free to fork and contribute to the project.

 Notes
 =====